webaware/gravity-forms-dps-pxpay/readme.txt

 * Install the [Gravity Forms](https://webaware.com.au/get-gravity-forms) plugin
 * Create an account with DPS for [PxPay](https://sec.paymentexpress.com/pxmi/apply)

-== Installation ==

-1. Install and activate the [Gravity Forms](https://webaware.com.au/get-gravity-forms) plugin
-2. Upload the Gravity Forms DPS PxPay plugin to your /wp-content/plugins/ directory.
-3. Activate the Gravity Forms DPS PxPay plugin through the 'Plugins' menu in WordPress.
-4. Edit the DPS PxPay payment gateway settings to set your DPS PxPay user ID and key

 = Building a Gravity Form with Credit Card Payments =

 * add one or more Product fields or a Total field to your form.
 The plugin will automatically detect the values assigned to these pricing fields
 * if required, add customer name and contact information fields to your form.
 These optional fields can be mapped when creating a DPS PxPay feed and their values stored against each transaction in your DPS Payline console
 * add a DPS PxPay feed, mapping your form fields to DPS PxPay transaction fields (Merchant Reference, TxnData1, TxnData2, TxnData3)

+== Installation ==

+1. Install and activate the [Gravity Forms](https://webaware.com.au/get-gravity-forms) plugin
+2. Either install automatically through the WordPress admin, or download the .zip file, unzip to a folder, and upload the folder to your /wp-content/plugins/ directory.
+Read [Installing Plugins](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins) in the WordPress Codex for details.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
+4. Edit the DPS PxPay payment gateway settings to set your DPS PxPay user ID and key

 == Frequently Asked Questions ==